EndPointCorp/end-point-blog/2011/12/20/modifying-models-in-rails-migrations.html.md

 ```

 What I needed to do in the migration was to remove the association and
-introduce another field called "state" which would just be a varchar
+introduce another field called “state” which would just be a varchar
 field representing the state part of the address.
 The two problems the
 migration would encounter were:

 1. The state association would not exist at the time it ran